Getting started on Linux

 sample-images/images/you can reference.
 For more information about available sample images, see AutoSD sample images.
 To view an example customized manifest, see Sample Automotive Image Builder manifest.
 For more details about how to build and customize images, see Building an image from a custom manifest and Embedding RPM packages from local storage into the AutoSD image. -

-For more information about the export file types
+For more information about the build options that

-automotive-image-buildersupports, see Export formats in the Automotive Image Builder tool section.For more information about image naming conventions, see AutoSD sample images.
+automotive-image-buildersupports, see Automotive Image Builder tool.For more information about image naming conventions, see AutoSD sample images.

 -